Frequently Asked Questions

-The abductors are balanced by the adductors which traverses the medial aspect (inside / yin) of the thighs and legs.
+The abductors are balanced by the adductors which traverse the medial aspect (inside / yin) of the thighs and legs.

 The stretch length of the abductors is limited by its balancing muscle group's ability to shorten.
 Stretching the balancing muscle group increases its ability to both shorten and lengthen.

 The target muscle group will stretch more successfully after the balancing muscle group has been stretched.
-If you still are not making optimal flexibility gains in the target muscle group, you may need to stretch and strengthen the superficial opposing muscle group (anterior/front muscle group).
+If you still are not making optimal flexibility gains in the target muscle group, you may need to stretch and strengthen the counter-balancing muscle groups.

 Completing muscle groups share the same vectors in the upper and lower body.
 For example, the lateral/outside muscle group in the lower body abducts, flexes, and internally rotates the thigh.
-The same is true for the lateral muscle group in the upper body and the humerus.
+The same is true for the lateral muscle group in the upper body and the upper arm.

 Example of Completing Muscle Groups